brianreicher/Aviato/README.md

 accounts.

 ## Current Working Build
 The application currently supports a MVP-build of Aviato - not yet with full trading functionality.
 Here, users are able to login (with non-implemented backend functionality to create an account), view their profile, add flights to their profile, and browse flights on the marketplace.
-App adminstrator are able to view user purchase histories and transaction information.
+App adminstrators are able to view user purchase histories and transaction information.

 ## Demo Video
+Note: any AppSmith errors during the video or other user testing might result from the need to generate a new nGrok token

 [Aviato Demo Video]()